hapi-server/plotserver-python/README.md

 **HAPI Plot Server for Python 3.6+**

-Serve plots from a HAPI server using the `hapiplot` function in [hapiplot](http://github.com/hapi-server/client-python>).
+Serve plots from a HAPI server using the `hapiplot` function in [hapiplot package](http://github.com/hapi-server/client-python).

 [**Live Demo**](http://hapi-server.org/plot)